-The Second 2012 Code makes significant changes in relation to abbreviated advertisements (Clause 5).
-Such advertisements must now refer to a website where further information about the product can be found.
+Abbreviated advertisements (Clause 5) must refer to a website where further information about the product can be found.
 This further information can consist of the prescribing information, as set out in Clauses 4.2 and 4.3, or the summary of product characteristics.
-Companies should ensure that abbreviated advertisements published after 31 October 2012 comply with the new requirements in Clause 5.4.
+Clause 5.4 sets out the information which must be given.